ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 There is a famous saying: "Pag may tiyaga, may nilaga."
-Perhaps the nearest English translation I can do is: "If the patience is true, you get a stew."[^3] I'd argue that most components of a language modeling recipe (especially in multilingual post-training) are more a test of patience than genius insight: collecting enough data through large-scale annotation or synthesis, figuring out the right data mix across many ablations, and ensuring the evals faithfully reflect the capabilities we care about.
+Perhaps the nearest English translation I can do is: "If the patience is true, you get a stew."[^3] I'd argue that most components of a language modeling recipe (especially in multilingual post-training) are more a test of patience than flashes of insight: collecting enough data through large-scale annotation or synthesis, figuring out the right data mix across many ablations, and ensuring the evals faithfully reflect the capabilities we care about.